Keywords

 Ivermectin, Biochemical, Electrolytes, Oxidative Markers

-Importantly, ivermectin has a broad margin of safety in mammals, since these channels are not present in vertebrate neurons and its effect on mammalian (gamma-aminobutyric acid-mediated chloride) channels at therapeutic doses is negligible (Shwaish et al., 2024).
-Despite its proven efficacy and extensive therapeutic use, there were concerns about possible adverse reactions in treated animals.
-Ivermectin exhibits a variety of pharmacokinetic properties, including high solubility of the lipid, long half-life and extensive tissue distribution, especially in the liver and adipose tissue (Hennessy and Alvinerie, 2002).
+Despite its proven efficacy and extensive concerns have been raised regarding potential adverse effects in treated animals.
+Ivermectin exhibits a variety of pharmacokinetic properties, including high lipid solubility, long half-life and extensive tissue distribution, especially in the liver and adipose tissue (Hennessy and Alvinerie, 2002).
 These properties may cause bioaccumulation and delayed elimination, especially via milk excretion during lactation.
 Ivermectin is also extensively metabolised in the liver by cytochrome P450 (CYP450) enzymes.
-Experimental studies indicate that ivermectin and its metabolites may inhibit the cytochrome P450 system and related drug transporters in mammals, potentially resulting in hepatocyte damage, metabolic abnormalities and immunotoxic or nephrotoxic effects (Salman et al., 2022).
+Experimental studies suggest that ivermectin and its metabolites may modulate the cytochrome P450 activity and related drug transporters in mammals, potentially contributing to altered hepatic metabolism and biochemical disturbances (Salman et al., 2022).

 Several studies have shown that avermectins (ivermectin, abamectin, doramectin and eprinomectin) may cause a variety of biochemical, hormonal and histopathological changes in animals exposed to these substances (GabAllh et al., 2017; Salman et al., 2022).
-In cattle, prolonged or repeated dosing of these substances, even at therapeutic levels, has been associated with disturbances of endocrine function and reproduction physiology.
+In cattle, prolonged or repeated dosing of these substances, even at therapeutic levels, has been associated with disturbances of endocrine and reproductive function.
 This includes dysregulation such as hormonal imbalances, altered reproductive patterns and reduced fertility (Sadek and Shaheen, 2015; Nicolas et al., 2020).
-In view of these observations, further investigation is needed to determine whether ivermectin alters physiological homeostasis.
-Changes in serum biochemistry, electrolyte balance and oxidative stress parameters may provide critical information on the systemic effects of a pharmacologically active substance and the mechanisms underlying adverse reactions.
-Based on this, this study looked at the effects of ivermectin in rabbits and the results should further our understanding of the potential toxicological effects of ivermectin and its wider application in the veterinary field.

-The study included 10 clinically healthy adult male rabbits (Oryctolagus cuniculus) from the age of 10 to 12 months, weighing 1.5 to 2 kg.
-The animals were kept in a physiology laboratory at the University of Fallujah under controlled climate conditions (23 ± 3°C, 12 hours of light and dark cycles, and 50-60 % relative humidity).
-They were provided with a balanced commercial diet and unrestricted access to water.
-Before the experimental methods, all animals underwent an acclimatization phase of two weeks to minimize handling stress and achieve full acclimatization to the laboratory environment.
+Ten clinically healthy adult male rabbits (Oryctolagus cuniculus) weighing 1.5 to 2 kg (aged 10 to 12 months) were included in the study.
+The animals were maintained in the physiology laboratory of the University of Fallujah under controlled climate conditions: 23 ± 3 °C, 12-hour light and dark periods, and a relative humidity of 50-60%.Food was fed daily using a commercial balanced diet and water was freely available.
+Before the initiation of the experimental procedures to minimize handling stress and achieve full acclimatization to the laboratory environment. to minimize handling stress and achieve full acclimatization to the laboratory environment.

-After acclimation, rabbits were randomly allocated to one of two groups of five animals: a control group (no treatment) and a group ivermectin (Ivermac-10®, ADWIA Pharmaceuticals, Egypt) that received subcutaneous administration of 0.25 mg ivermectin once weekly for 4 weeks.
-Before sampling, animals were lightly anaesthetised with xylazine (6 mg per kg body weight, intramuscular) (Sarwar et al., 2014) to reduce the discomfort of the procedure and blood samples were obtained by cardiac puncture.
+After acclimation, rabbits were randomly allocated to one of two groups of five animals: a control group (no treatment) and an ivermectin-treated group (Ivermac-10 ®, ADWIA Pharmaceuticals, Egypt) that received ivermectin at a dose of 0.25 mg/kg body weight by subcutaneous injection once weekly for 4 weeks.
+Prior to blood collection, animals were sedated with xylazine (6 mg per kg body weight, intramuscular) (Sarwar et al., 2014) to minimize procedural stress and facilitate blood collection by cardiac puncture.

 Ivermectin substantially increased (P ≤ 0.05) the potassium, sodium, chloride, and phosphate ion levels in blood serum compared to the control.
 Ivermectin did not affect serum calcium or magnesium concentrations (Table 1).